dhershman1/octoris/notes/Routing API.md

 There's multiple approaches to how I want to handle the routing APIs.

-Though all of them are subject to change and be disgarded in favor of a different or combination of all of them.
+Though all of them are subject to change and be disregarded in favor of a different approach or combination of all of them.

 I just want to get it down before I forget.